Signs of Hearing Loss and Ways to Prevent It

 When it comes to managing a condition like hearing loss, it’s important to avoid tiptoeing around a crucial fact: in many cases, the dangers that cause it are permanent.
 Yes, there are ways to alleviate and overcome the issue through hearing aids and certain surgical procedures, but the natural functions of the ear, if damaged too greatly, will most likely never regain their original functionality.

-The audiologists at any McGuire’s Hearing Center location throughout Long Island, the Bronx, Westchester, and beyond, provide the expertise you need when seeking treatment and assistive technology, but learning more about your ears can also go a long way in keeping your hearing healthy!
+The audiologists at any McGuire’s Hearing Center location throughout Long Island provide the expertise you need when seeking treatment and assistive technology, but learning more about your ears can also go a long way in keeping your hearing healthy!
 To that end, then, let’s look at the types of hearing loss that one can have and some ways to avoid them.

-Sensorineural loss occurs when the hair cells and nerves inside the ear that transmit sound to the brain are damaged.
+Sensorineural loss occurs when the nerves inside the ear or those that transmit sound to the brain are damaged.
 This type of injury is irreversible, which makes the artificial help of a hearing aid the only effective fix.
 It can be caused by tumors, certain types of infections and medications (including chemotherapy drugs, loop diuretics, and malaria treatments), and excessive noise exposure.

 Conductive loss occurs when something blocks sound from reaching the nerves used to hear.
 This can often be corrected if treated properly, and can be caused by ear infections, a buildup of earwax, punctured eardrums, and other diseases that impact the ear canal or its connected bones.